stephanbuys/articles/grokking-diesel.md

 These are your standard Rust derives that most developers rely on when appropriate.
 You probably want at least `Debug` if you like `println!` (or the shiny new `eprintln!`) for  debugging.

+> `#![deny(missing_debug_implementations)]` is a very useful compiler directive as it will error on any structs that do not have `Debug` implementations, especially useful if you are developing a library.

 #### Queryable

 The first thing that most developers usually want to do with their databases is query the data within it.
 In order to do this, you need to decorate your `struct` as follows: